salmasumona/python_learning/README.md

 ## Learning Objectives

-* Functions with Parameters
+* Functions with ParametersFunctions with Parameters and Return values
-* Return Values
 * Arithmetic Operations
 * Comparative conditions (> ,<=)
 * Calculated cost against the budget_cap: